scttech/Build_Financial_Software/chapter10/v2/README.md

-# ACH Parser V1
+# ACH Parser V2

-This is the first version of the ACH Parser for Chapter 10.
-This enhancement add search capabilities to the dashboard, allowing users to search for transactions by amount or individual name.
+This is the second version of the ACH Parser for Chapter 10.
+We will be adding auditing to the dashboard.

 Enhancements for Chapter 10 include:

 [X] - Searching ACH transactions

-[ ] - Auditing the dashboard
+[X] - Auditing the dashboard

 [ ] - Monitoring with Prometheus